 By deploying NLU, SafeGuard Cyber can prevent attacks that reach beyond email.
 Using APIs instead of agents, we are able to evaluate incoming and outgoing communications in cloud workspaces such as Slack, Teams and chat.
 This is a high-level differentiator.
 But the differentiation in this space is beyond just detections.

 Many solutions perform metadata analysis, but all they are doing is checking the domain to see if it has a strong reputation; how old it is; or when it was created.
-A lot of companies’ solutions connect to Office 365, but they do not deploy machine learning and are not complete solutions.
+A lot of companies’ solutions connect to Microsoft 365, but they do not deploy machine learning and are not complete solutions.

 To identify risk in communication channels, SafeGuard Cyber builds a profile of activities – a digital profile – that includes many factors that determine behavior.
-For example, you don’t send email this time of day; you don’t use email signatures; you don’t misspell; you don’t send email from India.
+For example, you don’t send emails this time of day; you don’t use email signatures; you don’t misspell; you don’t send emails from India.
 The database that SafeGuard Cyber uses draws on contains thousands of behavioral features, including how people communicate with each other.

 Through analysis of behavioral features, NLP can determine when normal activity is happening or, for example, when someone is spoofing you.
-Using core ML models, threat analysis capabilities, vision analysis, OCR, and content evaluation, SafeGuard Cyber helps you avoid such attacks as CEO impersonation, email compromise, payroll fraud, account takeover, and more.
+Using core ML models, threat analysis capabilities, vision analysis, OCR, and content evaluation, SafeGuard Cyber helps you avoid cybersecurity attacks such as CEO impersonation, email compromise, payroll fraud, account takeover, and more.

 When it comes to ransomware, avoiding becoming a victim is better than cure.
 Reducing the risk of ransomware incidents should be a priority for many businesses.
 However, should an organization be unfortunate enough and fall prey to ransomware, the following steps should be followed: